-Let's face it: we live in a world in which faster is better.
-Instant information and multi-tasking rule the roost.
+Let's face it: We live in a world in which faster is better.
+Instant information and multitasking rule the roost.
 We often measure our sense of worth by how much we get done in a day.
-And while productivity is essential in the workplace, there is a balance we need to strike.
-Rushing and injuries on-the-job often go hand in hand.
-The fact is, being in a hurry can pose serious injury risks.
+While productivity is essential in the workplace, there is a balance we need to strike.
+Rushing and injuries on the job often go hand in hand.
+The fact is being in a hurry can pose serious injury risks.

-According to the U.S. Dept. of Labor, slips, trips and falls make up the majority of general industry accidents.
-Workers in the food service industry are prone to falls, where staff is often rushing on wet or greasy surfaces.
-Government reports show that not paying attention to surroundings, taking unapproved shortcuts and being in a hurry all contribute to trips and falls in the workplace.
+According to the U.S. Department of Labor, slips, trips, and falls make up most of the industrial accidents.
+Workers in the food service industry are prone to falls, where staff is often rushing on a wet or greasy surface.
+Government reports show that not paying attention to surroundings, taking unapproved shortcuts, and being in a hurry all contribute to trips and falls in the workplace.

 Rushing is counter to efficiency

-People tend to hurry when they are trying to catch up.
-In that case, it’s often our instinct to multitask.
-New research shows that actively multitasking on two or more jobs at a time is actually counter-productive.
-Each job will likely be completed more slowly when done in tandem, rather than one at a time.
-The brain needs time to transition between tasks, which is counter-productive.
+People tend to hurry when trying to catch up with work, so they often start to multitask.
+New research shows that actively multitasking on two or more jobs is counter-productive.
+Assignments will finish more slowly when done in tandem rather than one at a time.
+The brain needs time to transition between tasks.

-The best remedy to suffering the consequences of ‘catching up’ is to start early.
-Getting to work a few minutes early to assess your plan for the day may cut back on the constant feeling of being behind.
-Being in a rush can also lead a worker to short-cut rules of safety or ignore potential hazards.
-According the Burn Foundation, burns are more likely to occur when workers ignore safety rules, take short-cuts and are rushed for time.
+The best remedy to suffering the consequences of catching up is to start early.
+Getting to work a few minutes early to assess your plan for the day may reduce the constant feeling of being behind.
+Being rushed can also lead workers to shortcut safety rules or ignore potential hazards.
+According to the Burn Foundation, burns are more likely to occur when workers ignore safety rules, take shortcuts, and are rushed for time.

-It’s important for supervisors to encourage their staff to work efficiently, not hurriedly.
-The product will be better, and the environment safer for all.
-We suggest that supervisors incorporate the risks involved with rushing at their next workplace safety meeting.
-Employees should openly address concerns they have about pressure to work too quickly.
+Supervisors need to encourage their staff to work efficiently, not hurriedly.
+The product will be better, and the environment will be safer.
+We suggest supervisors incorporate the risks of rushing at their next workplace safety meeting.
+Employees should openly address their concerns about the pressure to work too quickly.